 For Truncated Enhanced BFR MAC CE, one octet containing the AC field is included for Serving Cell(s) (first SpCell and then SCell(s) in ascending order of the ServCellIndex) and then the second octet containing the AC field, if any, is included for Serving Cell(s) (first SpCell and then SCell(s) in ascending order of the ServCellIndex), while not exceeding the available grant size.
 The number of the octets containing the AC field in the Truncated Enhanced BFR MAC CE can be zero.

-Editor's note: For Truncated Enhanced BFR MAC CE, FFS whether to include BFR information of both TRPs for SpCell before SCell(s).